pleachcx/encore_gatsby/content/pages/makeover.md

 ---
 ## Home Makeovers

 Many homes simply need a quick facelift before going to market.
 A home makeover ensures that your home is looking at its absolute best inside and out.

 Some fresh paint, a few house repairs, rejuvenation of floors, kitchens, bathrooms, gardening, fencing etc.

-We recommend that you don’t spend one more dollar than you need to on a home makeover in order to achieve the biggest return.
+We recommend that you don’t spend one more dollar than you need to in order to achieve the biggest return.

 We can enlist trades to give your home the makeover it deserves and you can relax knowing that your home will be presented at its best.